lubiah/kudadam.com/src/routes/blog/posts/countapi-page-hit-counts/index.md

 ## Integrating It Into My Blog

 After adding all the existing data, it was now time to show the data inside the blog page.
-Since am using Svelte, I make a fetch request to the `hit` endpoint to get the data, then I display it inside the code.
+Since am using Svelte, I make a fetch request to the `hit` endpoint to get the data, then I display it.

 Here's the code.